 Smoking & Second-Hand Smoke

-When you decide to quit smoking or to avoid second-hand smoke you are making a healthy choice.
+When you decide to quit smoking or to avoid second-hand or third-hand smoke you are making a healthy choice.
 Your health and your baby’s health are the best reasons in the world to be smoke free!
-To create a smoke-free environment, make your home and car smoke free.
-Ask family members, friends, and co-workers not to smoke around you and to smoke outside when visiting you.
+To create a smoke-free environment, make your home and car smoke and vape free.
+Ask family members, friends, and co-workers not to smoke or vape around you and to smoke or vape outside when visiting you.

 Quitting is a process.
 It helps to make a plan, change habits, and rally support.
 You may not be successful the first time, but keep trying.
 Every time you try to quit, you get closer to quitting for good.
 You’ll figure out what works for you!